justgnoh/justgnoh/README.md

 ### Hello & Welcome 🍻

-- 🔭 I’m currently working on a Proof-Of-Concept product utilizing Chainlink Functions, Automation and VRFs at Altonomy (Vega Solutions)
+- 🔭 Blockchain Developer @ Range Protocol | Vega Solutions
-- 🌱 Other projects I'm working on include:
+- 🌱 Other projects
     -  Vital Vision: A Virtual Reality solution for Stroke Rehabilitation
     -  Personal Web Portfolio: A React - Next - Tailwind web portfolio
 - 💡 What I do for fun